Kobuster/Dynamic-Preview-Editors/README.md

 # Dynamic Preview Editors – Native, Hover, Sidebar

-Preview your links in your sidebar, the hover editor, or native preview based on their type.
+Preview links in the sidebar, the hover editor, or native preview based on their type.
 This is a fork of [Hover Editor](https://github.com/nothingislost/obsidian-hover-editor) designed for more efficient reference viewing and (as close as exists) inline editing of embeds.

 ## Features